meanbee/magecert/eav.md

 - Used for sort by
 - System Attributes

-There is a different flat table for each store, each one contains a different store-scoped entity attribute value.
+There is a different flat table for each store, each one contains a different store-scoped entity attribute value (see `Mage_Catalog_Model_Resource_Product_Flat_Indexer::rebuild()`).
 Multi-lingual values are managed by having different stores for each language.